MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 The Windows SDK is a collection of headers, libraries, metadata, and tools that allow you to build desktop and UWP Windows apps.
 The Windows SDK is not the same as the [Windows App SDK](#windows-app-sdk).

 #### WinUI
-The Windows UI Library (WinUI) is the modern native user interface (UX) framework for both Windows desktop and UWP applications.
-[Windows UI Library (WinUI)](../winui/index.md).
+WinUI is the modern native user interface (UX) framework for both Windows desktop and UWP applications.
+[WinUI](../winui/index.md).

 #### WinUI 2
-Windows UI Library (WinUI) 2 is tightly integrated with Windows SDKs, and provides official native Windows UI controls and other user interface elements for UWP applications (and desktop applications using XAML Islands).
-See [Windows UI Library (WinUI) 2](../winui/winui2/index.md).
+WinUI 2 is tightly integrated with Windows SDKs, and provides official native Windows UI controls and other user interface elements for UWP applications (and desktop applications using XAML Islands).
+See [WinUI 2](../winui/winui2/index.md).

 #### WinUI 3
 The latest and recommended UI framework for Windows desktop apps.
 This framework is made available through the Windows App SDK, and has been decoupled from the Windows operating system.
 WinUI 3 uses [Fluent Design](https://aka.ms/fluent) to provide a native UX framework for Windows desktop apps.
 It will feel very familiar if you've worked with WinUI 2.
-See [Windows UI Library (WinUI) 3](../winui/winui3/index.md).
+See [WinUI 3](../winui/winui3/index.md).

 #### XAML Islands
 XAML Islands lets you host WinRT XAML controls in non-UWP desktop (Win32, WinForms, WPF) apps starting in Windows 10, version 1903.
 [Host WinRT XAML controls in desktop apps (XAML Islands)](../desktop/modernize/xaml-islands.md).